urbien/vortexhealing/README.md

 - Present at the Singularity Conference.
 This could bring completely new group of people into VortexHealing.
 - Work with the astronauts who are preparing for a long stay at the space station, Lunar base, and for the Mars mission.
 These extreme situations expose inner unresolved issues.
 It was well depicted in the show For All Mankind.

-# Tips for students
+## Higher-level students working on lower-level students
+I suspect a high percentage of healing income of higher level students comes from healing done on students that started work on their systems fairly recently.
+Yet in my experience, finding the right healer for a particular issue is very hard, and things to focus on are not so clear.
+After gathering such info, I find myself constantly advising other students and making referrals to higher level students.
+So here are some ideas on how to organize this knowledge:

-## What would be good to do after Core Veil is gone?
+### What would be good to do after Core Veil is gone?
 I asked this question to many wizards and did not get a clear answer.
 So I ended up just clearing the voridians.
 We all have seen the notes scattered around the class review documents saying that this and that could be done only after Core Veil.
 Let's gather these up and rate them by the impact.
 Below is the list that I suggest we start building: